 Now that you’re familiarized with the quadrant, there are a few questions you need to ask yourself:

-- Which quadrant do I want to be in?
+- Now that you know which quadrant you’re in, which quadrant do you want to be in?

 - What do I need to do to move to the quadrant I want to be in?